Marcelhag/Click_A_Boo/README.md

 # Click_A_Boo

-A game which tests your reaction and saves some data in a excel sheet
+A game which tests your reaction and saves some data in a excel sheet.

 ## How to run